 Sustainability

 Environmental concerns have some influence on government and business practices, but they remain firmly subordinate to the overall goals of economic development and social stability.
-This is evident in the Environmental Performance Index (EPI) 2022, where Indonesia is ranked 164 out of 180 countries.
-The report specifically criticizes the increasing emissions of sulfur dioxide (SO2) and nitrogen oxides (NOX).
+Consequently, the Climate Action Tracker (CAT) rates Indonesia’s environmental policies and actions as “critically insufficient.”

-Consequently, Indonesia has been unable to significantly reduce its carbon emissions.
-Carbon dioxide emissions per capita increased from 0.27 metric tons in 1970 to 2.32 metric tons in 2019.
-Currently, Indonesia is the fifth-largest greenhouse gas emitter worldwide and emitted 602.6 million tons of carbon dioxide in 2021.
+Consequently, Indonesia has not significantly reduced its carbon emissions.
+According to the International Energy Agency (IEA), per capita carbon dioxide emissions increased from 0.27 metric tons in 1970 to 2.365 metric tons in 2022.
+Indonesia is currently the world’s seventh-largest greenhouse gas emitter, and emitted 651.7 million tons of carbon dioxide in 2022.

-The country has recently made significant investments in palm oil, resulting in its emergence as the world’s largest exporter of this product.
-Initially praised for its environmental friendliness, palm oil is now strongly linked to deforestation and social conflict, sparking serious tensions between the Indonesian government and the European Union.
-The EU aims to gradually eliminate the import of palm oil.
+In recent years, Indonesia has made significant investments in palm oil, making it the world’s largest exporter.
+Initially praised as being environmentally friendly, palm oil is now strongly linked to deforestation and social conflict, sparking serious tensions between the Indonesian government and the European Union.
+The European Union aims to gradually eliminate imports of palm oil.

 Environmental policy

-Indonesia has a broad network of education and research facilities, but they are generally of poor quality by international standards.
-The PISA (Programme for International Student Assessment) project typically includes Indonesia among the poorest performers in its tests.
-Nevertheless, it should be noted that Indonesia has experienced significant progress in education in recent years.
+Indonesia has a broad network of education and research facilities, but quality is generally poor by international standards.
+The Programme for International Student Assessment (PISA) typically ranks Indonesia among the poorest performers global in its series of tests.
+Nevertheless, Indonesia has made significant progress in education in recent years.

 Education / R&D policy